-Scott Raynovich’s SDN Revolution: An Ecosystem Report is currently available on VB Intel.
+Scott Raynovich’s SDN Revolution: An Ecosystem Report is currently available on VB Insight.

 That change is taking over Ethernet switches, security and firewall boxes, routers, and load balancers, according to Raynovich.
 He says the SDN vision is that the future will be just like the current PC market: commodity hardware with whatever software you want for various functions.

 But Arista is not the first big exit in software-defined networking.

 Virtualization giant VMware snapped up Nicira for $1.2 billion last year in the first big exit for SDN innovators, hoping to do to networking virtualization what it has already done for servers.
 Also, NTT bought Virtella late last year for $525 million, and Cisco itself completed the acquisition of a self-funded virtualized networking startup, Insieme, for close to a billion dollars.

 A lot of networking virtualization startups are targeted at the web-scale data centers giants like Facebook, Google, Amazon, and others are building, Raynovich said, perhaps because it’s there that software can provide huge benefit.

 “Software’s very important … the hardware has to be very fast, but we need more software brains,” Raynovich told me.
 “The software knows where the data is, where it needs to go, what traffic patterns it has, how it can avoid congestion, and how it can help prevent denial-of-service attacks.”